GSejas/markdown-toolbar/docs/legal/contributing.md

 ## Welcome Contributors

-Thank you for your interest in contributing to the Markdown Toolbar VS Code extension!
+Thank you for your interest in contributing to the Markdown Extended Toolbar VS Code extension!
 This document provides guidelines and best practices for contributing to the project.

 ## 📋 Quick Start